 The Water Education Foundation appreciates your understanding as we continue to closely monitor COVID-19 developments and adjust our 2020 programming to ensure the safety and health of our partners, event attendees and staff.

 With that said, our 2020 Water Summit is still on for Sept.
 24 in Sacramento, so save the date!
 Our annual premier event will feature key policymakers, stakeholders and experts providing the latest information and viewpoints on issues affecting water across California and the West.

 Join us May 7 for a “virtual” open

 house to learn more about how we are educating and fostering

 understanding of California’s most precious natural resource -

-staff about our tours, conferences, maps, publications and training
+water tours, conferences, maps, publications, and training

 programs for teachers and up-and-coming water industry

 professionals.
 You’ll also be able to learn more about how you